airalab/robonomics-wiki/docs/en/wschool2021-robonomics-github-overview.md

 > You can follow the procedure mentioned [here](https://computingforgeeks.com/install-virtualbox-6-on-ubuntu-linux/) to install VirtualBox and its extension.

-> After successfully installing VirtualBox download the WinterSchool AIRA [image]().
+> After successfully installing VirtualBox download the WinterSchool AIRA image from [here](https://static.aira.life/ova/airaos-21.11_robonomics-winter-school.ova).

 ### **Import AIRA to VirtualBox**